tsouche/learn-docker/tutorial.md

 #### Add nodes to the swarm

 So, we continue logging into the next VM and joining it to the swarm.
-To do so, we use the docker command:

-docker swarm join --token <token> <myvm ip>:<port>

-We will use the token which is included in the response to docker swarm init:
+To do so, we use the docker command `docker swarm join --token <token> <myvm ip>:<port>` and we will use the token which is included in the response to docker swarm init (above).

 copy this command, and send it from myvm2 and myvm3 via: